VinayKumar117/Byteverse_Team_SEC-08-Aquasentinel-Smart-Water-Management-and-Leakage-Detection/README.md

 # Water Management and Leakage Detection
-To Save and Conserve Water(ByteVerse Project)
+To Save and Conserve Water(ByteVerse Hackathon Project)

 Research shows that worldwide, freshwater resources are rapidly diminishing, causing tension among different nations.
 The primary reasons for this crisis are